Nguyễn Huệ Boulevard: Buses

 Being a tourist street, tourist buses are commonly seen on the Nguyễn Huệ Boulevard.

 Metro

-The Line 1, Ho Chi Minh City Metro crosses beneath Nguyễn Huệ Boulevard.
+Ho Chi Minh City Metro Line 1 crosses beneath Nguyễn Huệ Boulevard.
 The nearest station, the Opera House station has many exits to the boulevard.

 Nguyen Hue Flower Street

 Nguyễn Huệ Boulevard being decorated with flowers and miniature landscapes in 2020.
 This is an annual festival since 2004 to celebrate Tết.

 Nguyen Hue Flower Street, or natively known as Đường hoa Nguyễn Huệ, is the common name of Nguyễn Huệ Boulevard during the lunar new year festival.
 During the festival, the street is decorated for the occasion and are exclusively for pedestrians.
 The tradition started in 2004, which previously known as Flower Market Nguyễn Huệ.

 During the 20th century, the street is commonly a marketplace for trading flowers during the end of the lunar years.
 Vendors would come from the port at Bạch Đằng Quay.
 As such, during these years, the street is a common attraction for citizens to sightseeing and enjoy the Tết atmosphere.

 After 2003, the city relocated the flower market to 23 Tháng 9 park.
 In 2004, the city started the tradition to set up flowers decoration on the street, designated as a sightseeing area during new year times.
 Since then, the name Nguyen Hue flower street is born.
 The street during this time is for pedestrians, and transportations are forbidden on the street.

 In February 2015, the boulevard was under construction, so the Flower Street event was held on the nearby Hàm Nghi Boulevard.
 Following the boulevard's conversion into a pedestrian street, the tradition continues, with flowers decorated during the new year time.
 Motorbike routes continued to be blocked, but this time with additional nearby streets like Lê Lợi.
 During Tet 2023, in addition to the Flower Street, a book street event was held on Lê Lợi Boulevard.